DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 ![Triggers Tab](../../../images/azure/enable-ci.png)

-If you need to build a specific branch or path, you can add **Branch filters** and/or **Path filters**.
+To build a specific branch or path, add **Branch filters** and/or **Path filters**.

-Now the build is triggered by code changes in the repository.
+Now, changes to code in the repository trigger the build.

 ### Option 2 - Run the Build Manually

-To run the build manually, select the build and click **Queue**.
+Select the build and click **Queue** to run the build.

 On Azure DevOps Server, you can find this button under the build header.

 ![Queue Task - Server](../../../images/azure/queue-task-server.png)

-On Azure Pipelines, this button is located in the top-right corner.
+On Azure Pipelines, this button is in the top-right corner.

 ![Queue Task - Pipelines](../../../images/azure/queue-task-pipelines.png)